Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Click here to compare car rental prices

-How to travel in France by train with your pet
+How easy is it to travel around France by train with your pet?

-You can absolutely travel with your pet on the France train system.
+You can absolutely travel with your pet on the France train system and it's quite straightforward.

-• If your pet weighs more than 6kg (this will probably be a dog), you'll have to muzzle and leash it and pay 50% of the usual 2nd class fare.
-Even at this price, I'm afraid the dog has to travel at your feet, not on the seat beside you.
+• If your pet weighs more than 6kg (usually a dog), you'll have to muzzle and leash it but it will have to travel at your feet, not on the seat beside you.
+I'm not sure what happens if you have an 8kg Maine Coon, though...

 How do you use the train in France?

-The French train system isn't overly different from other European train systems but it does have a few idiosyncrasies that might interest you.
+The French train system isn't overly different from other European train systems and getting around France by train is relatively simple.

-• First and most important, many cities (even smaller ones) have several train stations so make sure you know at which station your train trip starts or ends.
-This is crucial if you're connecting: in Paris, for example, has seven major (and several minor) stations, some of which are at opposite ends of the city and may require several subway rides.
+• First and most important, many French cities (even smaller ones) have several train stations so make sure you know where your train trip starts or ends.
+This is crucial if you're connecting: Paris, for example, has seven major (and several minor) stations, some of which are at opposite ends of the city and may require several subway rides.

 • French train stations can also be works of art.
 Many of them are quite old (in fact, some were so beautiful they have been converted into museums, like the Musée d'Orsay, which was once the Gare d'Orsay).
 Some are small and picturesque, others are modern and look no different from subway stations.
 Just be prepared for the variety.

 • Where there are boards, especially large mural ones, you should know that French trains all carry numbers.
 You may have two trains leaving at almost the same time for the same destination but since the arrival time at destination isn't listed, you might not know which to take.
-Use the number to tell them apart or you might spend a lot longer seeing the countryside than you expected.
+Use the number (it's on your ticket) to tell them apart or you might spend a lot more time touring the countryside than you expected.

 How to buy train tickets in France